Lp-PLA2 closes the diagnostic gap in cardiovascular disease (CVD) risk assessment

 Limitations of LDL-cholesterol for CVD risk stratification

-LDL-C is one of the main parameters of national guidelines for the prevention of coronary heart disease.
+LDL-C (Low-density lipoprotein cholesterol) is one of the main parameters of national guidelines for the prevention of coronary heart disease.
 Nevertheless LDL-C levels are insufficient to identify individuals at high risk, since many "events" occur in individuals without elevated LDL-C.

 Limitations of total cholesterol for CVD risk stratification